Contemporary British artist, creating and painting in Brighton, UK

-Sophie graduated from Brighton University, with a BA Hons in Graphic Design & Illustration and worked for more than twenty years as a successful freelance illustrator.
-Today, her fine art practice responds to the rhythms of meditation that fill her life as a Buddhist practitioner.
-Her paintings blend delight, humour and profound reflection, celebrating the pure, unfiltered joy of experiencing life in the present.
+I graduated from Brighton University, with a BA Hons in Graphic Design & Illustration and worked for many years as a freelance illustrator.
+Today, my fine art practice responds to the rhythms of meditation and ancient tree tea ceremony which has become a fundamental companion to my creative approach.

-Sophie’s animal portraits and candid portrayals of the female form are characterised by a tender and intimate aesthetic.
-Powerfully expressive, her paintings strip away layers of self-awareness, reaching inward to capture the beauty of raw emotion.
+.. a tender and intimate aesthetic attempts to strip away layers of self-awareness, reaching inward to capture the beauty of raw emotion

-Sophie works from her studio in Brighton, where she channels her imagination through an intimately physical creative process.
-Guided by direct somatic experience, her works are instinctive, each one an automatic process of deep self enquiry.
-Every piece is the product of a connection between the painter and her canvas, each brushstroke bearing the trace of human creativity and feeling.
-Working with oil on canvas or gouache on paper, Sophie’s paintings are suffused with a liminal quality, a sense of in-betweenness that reflects on the intangible and revels in small mysteries.
+Working from my studio in Brighton, I channel my imagination through quiet reflection.
+Guided by direct somatic experience my work is instinctive and intuitive, each one an automatic process of deep self enquiry.
+Working with oil on canvas or gouache on paper, my paintings imbue a liminal quality, a sense of in-betweenness that delights in an intangible wordlessness.

-Sophie’s inimitable and instantly recognisable style has earned her numerous prestigious art awards and accolades in recent years.
-In 2016 She took part in Brighton’s Artists Open House, a cornerstone of the Brighton festival and, in 2017, she was shortlisted for 3 Artists Open House Awards, winning Best Newcomer.
-In 2018, Sophie’s painting HERD was selected for the Royal Academy’s 250th Summer Exhibition, where it appeared in Grayson Perry’s hand-curated Yellow Room.
-In 2019 she won Best Artists Open House, Brighton, and was commended for the Sol Design ‘Creative Celebration’ award.
+In 2017 I first took part in Brighton’s Artists Open Houses, a cornerstone of the Brighton festival and was shortlisted for 3 Artists Open House Awards, winning Best Newcomer.
+In 2018 my painting HERD was selected for the Royal Academy’s 250th Summer Exhibition, where it appeared in Grayson Perry’s hand-curated Yellow Room.
+In 2019 I won Best Artists Open House and was commended for the Sol Design ‘Creative Celebration’ award.
 I was then cover artist for the 2020 Winter Festival brochure with my piece, HOPE.

 Larger scale projects and collaborations welcomed, commissions and bespoke prints available on request.